Shaman King: Shueisha edition

 Viz Media licensed the series for an English-language release in North America; the chapters initially serialized in the American Shonen Jump, beginning in third issue in 2003 and ceasing its serialization in the August 2007 issue.
 From then, it was exclusively published through graphic novel format and Viz said it was done in order to speed up the series' publication.
 Volume 1 was released in August or September 2003, and volume 32 was released to conclude the series on January 4, 2011.
 In Australasian region, Madman Entertainment licensed and published the series between February 10, 2009 and September 10, 2011.
-The manga has also been licensed in some countries such as in Brazil by Editora JBC, in France by Kana, in Germany by Carlsen Comics, in Italy by Star Comics, in Norway by Schibsted Forlagene, in Russia by Comix-ART, in Singapore by Chuang Yi, in Spain by Editores de Tebeos, in Sweden by Bonnierförlagen, and in Vietnam by Kim Đồng Publishing House.

 Kodansha edition

 In December 2017, Kodansha announced the company acquired the "Shaman King" trademark from Shueisha in Japan and Viz Media in North America.
 A website opened on January 1, 2018, to announce Kodansha's celebration for the series' 20th anniversary.
-For this purpose, Kodansha republished the original manga in thirty-five e-books with new cover artwork between April 27 and October 1, 2018.
-Based on this digital version, Kodansha republished the volumes in print, released every month; volumes 1–5 were published on June 17, 2020, after that, three volumes were published around the 17th of every month; volume 33 and 34 were published on April 15, 2021; the 35th and final volume was released on October 15, 2021.
+For this purpose, Kodansha republished the original manga in 35 e-books, with new cover artwork, between May 1 and October 1, 2018.
+Kodansha republished these volumes in print, released every month; volumes 1–5 were published on June 17, 2020, after that, three volumes were published around the 17th of every month; volume 33 and 34 were published on April 15, 2021; the 35th and final volume was released on October 15 of that same year.

 In July 2020, ComiXology and Kodansha USA announced that they would publish the thirty-five volumes of the new complete edition of the manga digitally starting in July 2020, however it was delayed to October of the same year.
 Kodansha USA also announced that they would release the series physically in twelve three-in-one omnibus edition volumes.
 The first volume was published on March 23, 2021, while the last was released on March 7, 2023.

+Related series

+A series of one-shot chapters, called "zero stories", later collected as Shaman King: Zero, detailing Yoh and other characters backstories, were serialized in Shueisha's Jump X from November 10, 2011, to October 10, 2014.

+A sequel series, titled Shaman King: Flowers, centered on Hana Asakura's development as a shaman, was serialzied in Jump X from April 10, 2012, to October 10, 2014.

+Another series, titled Shaman King: The Super Star, was preceded by three prologue chapters published in Kodansha's Shōnen Magazine Edge on April 17, 2018, and the series started in the same magazine on May 17 of that same year.
+The series concluded on Kodansha's Magazine Pocket app on November 23, 2024.

+On November 30, 2024, it was announced that Takei is producing a final story arc, titled Shaman King Yard, whose launch date will be announced at a later date.